IHB-IBR-department/ER_simulator/README.md

 TMFC assessment.

-This package enables users to generate biophysically realistic simulations of task-modulated fMRI time series with predefined task activation designs and customized synaptic weight matrices for each condition (task or rest).
+This package enables users to generate biophysically realistic simulations of task-modulated fMRI time series with predefined task designs and customized synaptic weight matrices for each condition (task or rest).

 Additionally, we have incorporated the ability to simulate co-activations